Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: Introduction

 Boolean decision trees constitute one of the simplest computational models.
 It is therefore intriguing when the complexity of a function is still unknown.
 A notable example is the recursive majority-of-three function.
 This function can be represented by a uniform ternary tree of depth $d$, such that every internal node has three children and all leaves are on the same level.
 The function computed by interpreting the tree as a circuit with internal nodes labeled by majority gates (with output 1 only when at least two of the three inputs are 1) is $\maj_d$, the recursive majority-of-three of depth $d$.

 This function seems to have been given by Ravi Boppana (see Example~$1.2$ in \cite{sw86}) as an example of a function that has deterministic complexity $3^d$, while its randomized complexity is asymptotically smaller.
 Other functions with this property are known.
 Another notable example is the function $\mathrm{nand}_d$, first analyzed by Snir \cite{snir85}.
 This is the function represented by a uniform binary tree of depth $d$, with the internal nodes labeled by $\mathrm{nand}$ gates.
 Equivalently, the internal nodes can be labeled by AND and OR gates, alternately at each level.

 A simple randomized framework that can be used to compute both $\maj_d$ and $\mathrm{nand}_d$ is the following.
 Start at the root and, as long as the output is not known, choose a child at random and evaluate it recursively.
 Algorithms of this type are called {\em directional}.
 For $\maj_d$ the directional algorithm computes the output in $(8/3)^d$ queries.
 It was noted by Boppana and also in \cite{sw86} that better algorithms exist for $\maj_d$.
 (See \cite{amano2010} for a more recent study of directional algorithms.)
 Interestingly, Saks and Wigderson show that the directional algorithm is optimal for the $\mathrm{nand}_d$ function, and show that its zero-error randomized decision tree complexity is $\Theta\bigl(\smash{(\frc{1+\sqrt33}4)}^d\bigr)$.
 Their proof uses a bottom up induction and generalized costs.
 Their method of generalized costs allows them to charge for a query according to the value of the variable.
-In this work we use this method to show that the directional algorithm is optimal for uniform AND-OR trees where each gate has fanout $n$.
+In this work we use this method to show that the directional algorithm is optimal for uniform AND-OR trees where each gate receives $n$ bits.